 Transfer care to tertiary center for delivery with more extensive neonatal services

-Preimplantation genetic testing (PGT) is used to identify genetic defects in embryos created through in vitro fertilization before they are implanted.
+Preimplantation genetic testing Preimplantation Genetic Testing (PGT) All procedures used to diagnose genetic disorders, except ultrasonography, are invasive and involve slight fetal risk.
+If testing detects a serious abnormality, the pregnancy can be terminated... read more (PGT) is used to identify genetic defects in embryos created through in vitro fertilization before they are implanted.
 It may be done if a couple has a high risk of certain mendelian disorders or chromosomal abnormalities.
-There are 3 forms of PGT:

 (See also page General Principles of Medical Genetics Overview of Genetics A gene, the basic unit of heredity, is a segment of DNA containing all the information necessary to synthesize a polypeptide (protein).
 Protein synthesis, folding, and tertiary and quaternary... read more .)